JamesKBowler/fxcollect/README.md

 ### TODO:

-1. Prioritize queue so that Live data is written to database before historical.
+1. Prioritize queue so that lower time frame data is written to database before higher time frame.

 2. Improve logging